 Indigenous Villages of Patagonia Tour

-On this tour of the indigenous villages of Bariloche, we'll learn about the history, culture, and customs of the Patagonians and Mapuches, and the communities in this region before European colonization.
+On this tour of the indigenous villages of Bariloche, we'll learn about the history, culture, and customs of the Patagonians and Mapuches, and the indigenous communities prior to European colonization.
 Description.

 - 2 hours